The Best Hotels in La Palma, Canary Islands

 La Palma & Teneguía Princess

 Courtesy of La Palma & Teneguía Princess / Expedia.com | Courtesy of La Palma & Teneguía Princess / Expedia.com

 Boasting an impressive 11 pools, this upscale hotel is one of the most popular on La Palma.
 Its setting on a volcanic clifftop overlooking the Atlantic is pretty spectacular, offering some wonderful sunset panoramas.
 The traditionally-styled Canarian buildings are set in extensive gardens filled with sub-tropical flora, plus there’s a small sandy artificial beach and a luxe adults-only thermal spa with a heated pool, sauna, and massage treatments.

 This apartment complex of pastel pink and yellow, low-rise accommodation blocks is set in a garden of tropical plants overlooking Los Cancajos seafront.
 All 182 self-catering units can accommodate families of four.
 There are plenty of facilities including two large outdoor pools and a children’s playground and mini-club.
 The buffet and à la carte restaurant have superb ocean views.

 Parador de La Palma

-Set high up on a hillside on the island’s east coast, the Parador de La Palma offers some fabulous ocean view panoramas backed by a dramatic mountain range.
-Its spacious and impressive grounds comprise of a series of waterfalls and footpaths flanked by lush tropical planting, plus a kitchen garden that supplies the hotel’s restaurant.
-The stunning views can be enjoyed from many of the rooms, which extend to balconies and all decorated in colonial styling.
-Guests can cool off in a modest-sized outdoor pool, while a seaview terrace also provides a romantic setting for candle dinners.
+Set on a hillside on the island’s east coast, the Parador de La Palma offers fabulous views of the ocean and mountains.
+Its impressive grounds comprise waterfalls, footpaths flanked by lush tropical plants and a kitchen garden that supplies the hotel’s restaurant.
+Rooms are decorated in colonial style and have balconies.
+A modest-sized outdoor pool is great for cooling off, while a sea view terrace provides a romantic setting for candlelit dinners.